 Many small and medium sized business (“SMB”) do in fact use bits and pieces of BPA to automate aspects of the business, but it’s not usually part of an overall business strategy.
 The benefits of BPA if properly implemented are clear: save time and money, reduce errors, and improve the bottom line.
 Seems like a no-brainer, right?

-- Lack of defined processes: probably the biggest practical obstacle is that many (most?)
+Probably the biggest practical obstacle is that many (most?)
 SMBs do not have well defined processes.
 There are often many exceptions to whatever processes are in place, and they are usually based on the knowledge in someone’s head.
 This is not necessarily always a bad thing, it’s just a fact of life.
 But you cannot automate a process that cannot be accurately defined.